mbloch/mapshaper/docs/development/raster-implementation.md

 - Editable working samples for the selected import rendition and display bands.
   Large GeoTIFFs use an overview or resized rendition by default unless `rendition=full` is requested.
-- A derived RGBA preview for GUI rendering and first-pass SVG export.
+- A derived RGBA preview for GUI rendering.
+CLI/headless imports skip preview creation because SVG export renders directly from the working grid.
 - Source provenance in `dataset.info.raster_sources`.
 - Browser IndexedDB temp storage for current sample payloads and, separately, optional original raster source bytes.
+- Display-only GUI raster reprojection for basemap/dynamic CRS workflows.
-- Native-CRS display only.
-Raster reprojection and warping are deferred.
+- Raster reprojection through `-proj`, using forward mesh rasterization.
-- SVG export using an embedded image generated from the preview.
+- SVG export using an export-specific image generated from `raster.grid`.
 - Rectangle-tool clipping of raster layers.

 The first implementation does not attempt to support:

 - General cell/value editing beyond rectangle clipping.
 - Raster/vector analysis commands.
-- Dynamic raster reprojection for basemap display.
-- Full-resolution raster resampling during SVG export.
 - GUI source-band derivation or styling controls.
+- Full GeoTIFF metadata preservation beyond the fields currently used for CRS, nodata, georeferencing, and provenance.

 ## Layer Model